hbctraining/variant_analysis/lessons/03_sequence_alignment_theory.md

 > Alignment information is stored within SAM files.
 Here, we briefly describe the SAM file, but encourage you to **explore [this lesson](file_formats_reference.md) for more in depth detail**.

-There are **two main components** to a SAM file are:
+The **two main components** to a SAM file are:

 * **Header** section
   * This section contains various bits of information pertinent to the file.
-Some examples include: sequence information (`@SQ`), read groups (`@RG`), history of programs/tools (`@PG`) used to make the SAM file.
+Some examples include: sequence information (`@SQ`), read groups (`@RG`), and history of programs/tools (`@PG`) used to make the SAM file.
 * **Alignment** section
   * Stores alignment data for reads that have attempted to be aligned.
-  * Each row correponds to a single read
+  * Each row corresponds to a single read
-  * Columns/fields are separated by the tab delimiter of information are briefly described in the image below.
+  * Columns/fields are separated by the tab delimiter of information and are briefly described in the image below.

 <p align="center">
 <img src="../img/sam_format_annotated.jpg" width="700">